-You can see this theme in question #1, “Why might you change?” and #6, “What’s the next step if any?”
-These questions recognize that the choice is theirs and you are not forcing them down a path.
+You can see this theme in the questions “Why might you change?” and “What’s the next step if any?”
+These questions recognize that the choice is theirs and you are not forcing them.

 2. Tap into their reasons (not your own)

-This is not a surface activity: you need to help them tap into their underlying “why.”
+Don’t settle for the obvious.
+You need to go deep and help them tap into their underlying “why.”
 Often, the “why” is something entirely unexpected.

 In other words, help them find the spark.

-One of our biggest failings is to go for a home run in the first conversation.
+One of our biggest failures is to try to accomplish everything in the first conversation.
 Pantalon’s “next step” in the last question encourages an incremental approach.
-The person should take a baby step, as opposed to trying to eat the entire elephant in one sitting.
+The person should take a baby step, as opposed to running a marathon.